-I set a goal to become a Vice President long before I truly believed I could…
+I set a goal to run my own successful business long before I truly believed I could…

 And certainly before I had the skill set to hit the goal, yet there is magic in the goal itself.
 I would repeat my goal over and over to myself, convincing myself that I could hit it, knowing that I could never convince other people unless I was convinced myself.

-Little by little I began to see myself as a VP and developed the necessary skills.
+Little by little I began to see myself as a successful business owner and developed the necessary skills.
 This put me outside my comfort zone when it came to public speaking, dealing with conflicts, pushing people, being patient and being organised.

-Even when I wasn’t close to becoming a VP I could see I was getting better in so many areas.
+Even when I wasn’t close to achieving my goal I could see I was getting better in so many areas.
 This filled me with confidence that I could actually achieve things that, in the past, I couldn’t even conceive of in my own mind.
 What a breakthrough!
 This has inspired me to try many things in my life because I realised that most of my limits where self imposed and not actually real.